August Fishing report for Nootka Sound and Esperanza Inlet, Areas 25 and 125

 The local Conuma fish are holding in all the traditional spots; Hoiss Point, Strange Island, Beer Can Bay, Camel Rock, Three Bay, and “The Wall” are all producing fish daily.
 Early mornings until 10 am-ish, and then again in the late afternoon until early evening are the most opportunistic times for inside fishing.
-4 to 6 inch spoons (Luhr Jensen live image and cop car), 5 to 6 inch 602 and 158 Tomic plugs, flasher with glow needle fish hootchies, and flasher and anchovy are all working well both on the inside and on the outside.
+4 to 6-inch spoons (Luhr Jensen live image and cop car), 5 to 6 inch 602 and 158 Tomic plugs, flasher with glow needlefish hootchies, and flasher and anchovy are all working well both on the inside and on the outside waters.

-When targeting bottom fish try to utilize the high slack through the first two hours of the ebb, look for areas with structure where the bottom is inconstant in depth with rock and gravel up-cropping’s.
+When targeting bottom fish try to utilize the high slack through the first two hours of the ebb, look for areas with a structure where the bottom is inconsistent in-depth, with rock and gravel out-croppings.
 With all the migratory Coho heading by, bottom fish will come out of the deeper water to feed on the smaller weaker salmon, so there is no need to look for these fish in any water deeper than 120 to 180 feet.

-Coho limits are now four a day, 2 of which must be hatchery clipped, from the 1 mile surf line outside of Maquinna point and in.
-From Strange Island and Camel rock into Moutcha Bay you can retain 4 wild Coho per day, but this counts as part of your 4 salmon per day limit.
+Coho limits are now four a day, 2 of which must be hatchery clipped, from the 1-mile surf line outside of Maquinna Point and in.
+From Strange Island and Camel rock into Moutcha Bay, you can retain 4 wild Coho per day, but this counts as part of your 4 salmon per day limit.
 We are excited about this return as this will be the second year of the extra abundant Coho we’ve been funding to raise through the Conuma hatchery and NSWS.
-Last seasons returns where outstanding right through the month of September.
+Last season’s returns were outstanding right through the month of September.

 We have been into the Tuna once already this August and will be hunting them again soon!